metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

       // Text color of cells, defaults to `text-dark`
       textColor: "#4C5773",

-      // Default background color of cells, defaults to `white`
+      // Default background color of cells, defaults to `bg-white`
-      backgroundColor: "white",
+      backgroundColor: "#FFFFFF",
     },

     idColumn: {